dragonflydb/dragonfly/CONTRIBUTING.md

 Any exception to the rules specified on the style guide will be documented here.

+## Include What You Use

+We use the [iwyu](https://github.com/include-what-you-use/include-what-you-use) tool to enforce including dependencies directly rather than relying on transient inclusions.

+It is expected that the tool is installed externally as described in the [build steps](./docs/build-from-source.md#step-1---install-dependencies)

 ## License terms for contributions

 Please see our [CLA agreement](./CLA.txt)